shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 files and whatever's needed to enforce the specification)

 These frameworks will create a "cohesive whole" that an AI agent can work with effectively.
-For example, definitions in the spirit of what I gave above (but, of course, much more robust) would force the AI agent to create a well-defined set of all possible interactions with the database and have tests that thoroughly cover them.
+For example, definitions in the spirit of what I gave above (but, of course, much more explicit and robust) would force the AI agent to create a well-defined set of all possible interactions with the database and have tests that thoroughly cover them.

 But why do we need these "frameworks"?
-Well, having each team hand-craft their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries, just because "we want it to be tailored to our use case".
+I think that having each team hand-craft their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries, just because "we want it to be tailored to our use case".
 It can be done, but we all understand it's not a good idea.
 It's very expensive and the result will suck most of the time.
-I think it'll be much better if the industry will "think of it" a little bit like we think of web development today: there will be common (open source?) frameworks / tool-sets created by experts, and most teams will just use a combination of a few standard options.
+I think it'll be much better if the industry will "think of it" a little bit like we think of web development today: there will be common (open source?) frameworks / tool-sets created by experts, and most teams will use a combination of a few standard options, plus customization where actually needed.

 ## TL;DR
 There are a lot of pieces to this, and it'll take a while until I manage to release blog posts covering everything I